Jalisco: Education

-Infrastructure

-Media

-The state has seventy-nine radio stations of which seventy-three are commercial enterprises; forty-seven are AM and the rest FM.
-There are twenty-three television stations, three local and the rest belonging to national chains.
-There are seven major newspapers El Financiero (de Occidente), El Informador, El Mural, El Occidental, Ocho Columnas, Público, Sol de Guadalajara and Siglo 21.
-There are four companies that provide cable and satellite television.

-Transport
+Transportation

 It is the second most important transportation hub.
 Most of the roads in the state radiate outwards from Guadalajara.
 Until relatively recently, reaching the capital meant traveling down and up steep canyons on narrow winding roads in slow traffic filled with trucks.
 Today, most of these gorges are traversed by long bridges, making travel far easier.
 The major highways in the state include the Guadalajara-Saltillo, Guadalajara-Nogales, Guadalajara-Tampico, Guadalajara–Barra de Navidad, Guadalajara-Colima, Guadalajara-Mexico City, Guadalajara–Ciudad Juárez, Guadalajara-Aguascalientes, Guadalajara-Tepic, Macrolibramiento Sur de Guadalajara and, Guadalajara-Lagos de Moreno.

 The state has a total of 1,180 km of rail line.
 The main bus station is the Central de Autobuses of Guadalajara which serves state, national and international destinations.
 Most destinations are in the west of Mexico and Mexico City.

 There are two main airports in the state serving commercial airlines.
 The largest is Guadalajara International Airport, located in the municipality of Tlajomulco de Zuñiga and serving the Guadalajara Metropolitan Area.
 The second largest is Puerto Vallarta International Airport, serving both Puerto Vallarta and the Bahía de Banderas municipality in the neighboring state of Nayarit.
 Additionally, the Zapopan Air Force Base, also located in the Guadalajara Metropolitan Area, serves as a military airport and is home to the Mexican Air Force Academy.
 There are a number of smaller, general aviation airports in other communities across the state, including Francisco Primo de Verdad National Airport in Lagos de Moreno.

+Government

+The state government consists of a governor, a unicameral legislature and a state judiciary branch.
+The Governor of Jalisco is the chief executive of the state government; the current governor serving is Enrique Alfaro Ramírez.
+The Congress of Jalisco is the legislature of the state government and meets in Guadalajara.

+Jalisco elects 3 senators to the Senate of the Republic and 20 deputies to the Chamber of Deputies, the upper and lower houses of the national Congress of the Union.

+The capital of the state is Guadalajara which is also its cultural and economic center.
+The Guadalajara metropolitan area consists of the city along with seven other municipalities in the Center region of the state.
+This is the second most populous metro area in Mexico after that of Mexico City.
+Six of the municipalities are considered to be the area's nucleus: Guadalajara, El Salto, Tlajomulco de Zúñiga, Tlaquepaque, Tonalá and Zapopan, with two others, Juanacatlán and Ixtlahuacán de los Membrillos as suburbs.
+These municipalities extend over an area of 2,734 km2 with a population density of 133.2 inhabitants per hectare (2005).
+The most highly concentrated municipality in the zone is the municipality of Guadalajara, followed by Zapopan.